Smart-mill/smartmill.reporting/README.md

-# smartmill.reporting
+# Smart-mill reporting tool

-A reporting tool based on office documents
+The Smart-mill reporting provides tools for working with Office Word & Excel documents, designed to manipulate and dynamically populate them, to generate reports